Shivendra2024/Lightning-Proxies/README (1).md

-# LightningProxies - Manual Testing Project
+# LightningProxies - Testing Project

 ## Overview
-This repository contains the **manual testing strategy and execution details** for **LightningProxies**, a comprehensive proxy service provider.
+This repository contains the **testing strategy and execution details** for **LightningProxies**, a comprehensive proxy service provider.
 The testing was conducted to ensure that all core functionalities work as expected and meet business requirements.

 ## Table of Contents
 - [Introduction](#introduction)